 We usually advertise around Oct-Dec for placements starting sumer/autumn the following year.
 The advert for our 2019 intake is now open.

 Here's everything you need to know before you apply.

 What’s it like to work at BBC R&D?
 BBC R&D is a unique place to work.
 Our teams conduct award-winning, scientifically rigorous research – while collaborating with BBC programme makers to apply our research to some of the world's best-loved media brands.
-As a trainee, your work could have a direct impact on the way the BBC creates and distributes programmes, and on how audiences experience BBC content.
+Your work could have a direct impact on the way the BBC creates and distributes programmes, and on how audiences experience BBC content.

-Who should apply for a traineeship?
-The Industrial Trainee scheme is suitable for you if:
+Who should apply for a placement?
+The Industrial Placement scheme is suitable for you if:

 - You're currently studying a science or engineering subject at undergraduate or postgraduate level and are looking for an industrial placement for a sandwich year or gap year.